Robert Gordon’s College’s Board of Governors is responsible for the governance, overall management and control of all aspects of our school.

 The Governors delegate the day to day running of the College to our Head of College and Senior Management Team and report on the College’s activities and finances in their Annual Report and Financial Statements.
 The annual report is filed on the Scottish charity regulator (OSCR) website.

-- Professor James Hutchison, Chairman of Governors, Nominated by University of Aberdeen
+- Professor James Hutchison, Chairman of Governors, Nominated by the University of Aberdeen

-- Mrs Elizabeth Clark, Nominated by University of Aberdeen
+- Mrs Elizabeth Clark, Nominated by the University of Aberdeen

-- Mr Alan Collie, Nominated by The Aberdeen Endowments Trust Councillor
+- Mr Graeme Nicol, Nominated by the Aberdeen Endowments Trust

-- Mr Bill Cormie, Nominated by Aberdeen City Council Councillor
+- Councillor Bill Cormie, Nominated by the Aberdeen City Council

-- Mr Ian Yuill, Nominated by Aberdeen City Council Councillor
+- Councillor Ian Yuill, Nominated by the Aberdeen City Council

-- Jennifer Stewart, Nominated by Aberdeen City Council Councillor
+- Councillor Jennifer Stewart, Nominated by the Aberdeen City Council

-- Mr Ryan Houghton, Nominated by Aberdeen City Council
+- Councillor Ryan Houghton, Nominated by the Aberdeen City Council

 - Mr Hugh Little